8,000 citizens stuck in Sion transit homes for three decades

-Thirty-five years after they were asked to move into tiny transit homes in Sion’s Prateeksha Nagar, over 8,000 men, women and children continue to remain in transit, with the Maharashtra Housing and Area Development Authority (MHADA) failing to relocate them to their promised new homes.
-Many residents say they have forgotten what their original homes looked like
+35 years after they were asked to move into tiny transit homes in Sion's Prateeksha Nagar, over 8,000 men, women and children continue to remain there, with MHADA failing to relocate them

 Aaba Keluskar is 65.
 The Maharashtra Housing and Area Development Authority (MHADA) forced his family to shift to a transit home in Prateeksha Nagar back in 1979.
 He was 30 then and was told that in a few years, he and his family would be back in Mazgaon where their original house was being repaired.
 Chitralekha Bagkar was 17 when she came to the same transit camp in 1976.
 Sindhu More and Laxman Shinde moved here in 1979.
 Today over three decades later, 8000-odd residents of these transit homes in Sion’s Prateeksha Nagar are still waiting for their promised land.

 Laxman Shinde came to the transit home at Prateeksha Nagar with his brother and wife in 1979.
 He lived at Kalabadevi but moved here after his building collapsed.
 Shinde says he has forgotten what his home looked like.
 Pics/Sameer Markande

 According to a local leader and former member of MHADA’s Mumbai board, Allwyn Dias, who also resides in Prateeksha Nagar, the situation is terrible here as many residents are suffering from depression, having almost given up hope of getting their homes back again.

 What is a transit camp?